somewherelands

 It gets cold fast in Kiruna.
 It is January, the temperature this morning is -6° C – which, I’m being told, is a Kiruna summer.

 Before long, we retreat to the lavvu – a traditional Sámi dwelling tent- where conversations wait to be shared around a cozy, crackling fire.
 Fredrik, a born narrator, weaves in and out of stories as he brews coffee over the open fire.
 He talkes about the changing climate and environmental shifts and how it is already directly impacting the way that they – and the reindeer- live. -6° C, he reiterates, is not winter weather.
-Not when past years have seen lows like -50° C. When snow cover and vegetation distribution becomes unpredictable, the availability of suitable grazing grounds follow suit; and reduced access to nutritious forage can lead to malnutrition and overall herd health deterioration.
+Not when past years have seen lows of -50° C. When snow cover and vegetation distribution becomes unpredictable, the availability of suitable grazing grounds follow suit; and reduced access to nutritious forage can lead to malnutrition and overall herd health deterioration.

 Both Fredrik & Beatrice worry about the future as they recall their People’s past; and as the stories and coffee flow, we sample our first smoked reindeer pita – a constellation of pleasures like none other.
 At one point, a hushed tranquility settles naturally over the tent; the bustling chatter coordinating to give way to a tired, gratified silence.
 Most are of us are in one state of reverie or another, all generally transfixed by the sparking embers and flickering flames of a fire that centres us all.

-At some point, Fredrik says, “When you have a fire, you don’t need television.”
+At some point, Fredrik says, “When you have a fire, you don’t need television.

 And till this day, I cannot think of anything truer than that.